wsasser3/content/src/content/lesson/[draft]context-api.md

 ### Life before the Context API was harder

-React is amazing
+React is amazing but there are still big challenges a front-end developer faces when developing a mobile or web application:

-1. Why is it so hard to share some data between the entire application?
+1. It is hard to share some data between the entire application.
-2. Why is it so hard to pass data between components?
+2. It is hard to pass data between components.
-3. Have you tried using Redux?
+3. Redux is still an overkill for the majority of the applications.

-The Context API is here to solve some of those conundrums:
+The Context API is here to solve those conundrums:

 1. Avoid "Property Hell": If you have worked with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".
 2. Have a centralized global application state: Instead of being limited to local states on views, you can now share data on one central store that is quickly available from any javascript file, view or component.